VictorTaelin/lsign/README.md

 contacts (say, stores) and products (up to 16), then we could make a payment with as few as 8 "useful bits".
-This results in a 768-byte transaction, which is just 2x the average Bitcoin transaction size, yet orders of magnitude faster and quantum proof.
-That corresponds to 9% of the size of a Lamport signature.
-Even with a 64-bit address and amount payload, it'd still be smaller.
+This results in a 768-byte transaction, which is just 2x the average Bitcoin transaction size, or 9% of the size of a Lamport signature.
 In a way, it can be seen as a streamed version of Lamport's scheme, optimized to sign very, very small messages.

 Another potential application would a DApp which demanded many small transactions per second.
 You can encode the